remorses/middleflare/README.md

 wrangler publish --env production
 ```

-## Don't embed environment variables in the generated worker code
+## How to not embed environment variables in the generated worker code

 By default `middleflare` will embed your environment variables in the generated worker code, this is useful to get something working quickly.